-This post is a satirical response to a recent article in Biola’s student newspaper which listed "Spring Breakers" and "The Wolf of Wall Street" among the 10 best films of 2013.
+This post is a satirical response to a recent article in Biola’s student newspaper which listed two extraordinarily explicit films, "Spring Breakers" and "The Wolf of Wall Street," among the 10 best films of 2013.
 The style is intended to mimic college journalism.

 It all began around 10:00 on Friday evening, when Shcmittendorf and some of his friends decided to rent Spring Breakers and watch the film in their dorm room.
 “My parents are narrow-minded fundamentalists who don’t care about engaging the culture for Christ,” Shcmittendorf explained, “So I wasn’t allowed to watch these sorts of films growing up.”
-All that changed, however, when Shcmittendorf came to Biola and was encouraged to “think Biblically about everything.”
+All that changed, however, when Shcmittendorf came to Biola and was encouraged to “think Biblically about everything” (a popular motto at Biola).

 Shcmittendorf and Finklesnitch are quick to note, however, that the film is certainly not for everyone.
 “We know some Christians aren’t mature enough to handle this sort of thing,” explained Anthony Bungle, a Bible major down the hall who joined Shcmittendorf and Finklesnitch for the film.
 “We’re just glad that God has blessed us with spiritual discernment.”